-For your convenience, below is a link to our online system.
+For your convenience, HERE is link to our online system.
 Still under construction, it contains a partial list of our collection.

 Check out our collection of early San Francisco newspapers which are digitized versions of the microfilm records generously donated by Thomas and Regina Wrin.
 Patrons can research their Irish American ancestors that settled in the city as well as over 2,300 early Irish societies that existed here 1849-1927.
 The newspapers include copies of the WASP and the Leader newspaper.